 The 3GPP budget has been the subject of much discussion in recent months and inevitably the discussion concerns budget reductions.
-The budget for 2003 has now been prepared by the 3GPP Funding and Finance Group and will be presented for approval by the Partners in April.
+The budget for 2003 has now been prepared by the 3GPP Funding and Finance Group and will be presented for approval at the OP meeting on 2 May.
 The consequences of the budget are that the current composition of MCC cannot be maintained for the year.
 Two MCC experts are already expected to leave the team by the middle of the year and they will not (or rather cannot) be replaced.
 This will undoubtedly result in reduced service though it is still hoped that all working groups will continue to receive dedicated support.
 Discussions are already underway to provide an orientation for the 2004 budget and the indications are that there will be a further reduction in manpower.

 The reduction in available manpower emphasises the importance of the TSGs themselves looking for the most efficient internal structure, since the support demand is directly linked to the number of entities to be supported.
-The TSG Chairmen have already been involved in this discussion but it is anticipated that a more detailed discussion will take place at the forthcoming Project Coordination Group (PCG) meeting that will take place in April.
+The TSG Chairmen have already been involved in this discussion and this was further progressed in a conference call which resulted in document PCG#10(03)24.
+It is anticipated that a more detailed discussion will take place during this PCG meeting.

 The 3GPP community as a whole has the right to determine how much is invested in the provision of support to the Technical Specification Groups and MCC will always work within the prescribed budget.
-I will provide further information on any developments to the next TSG SA meeting.